sick-appspace-samples/Visionary_AP_FramerateReduction/readme.md

 See the results in the viewer on the DevicePage.

 ### Topics

-Frame-rate-reduction, Averaging, Visionary, Sample, SICK-AppSpace
+Frame_rate_reduction, Averaging, Visionary, Sample, SICK-AppSpace.